 Progressive lenses may help you see things more clearly at all distances.
 They make it easier to shift your focus from tasks like working on a computer to looking at something from a distance, and there's no having to switch between two pairs of glasses for distance or reading.
 Progressives provide the more youthful look of single vision glasses by eliminating the visible lines found in bi-focal and tri-focal lenses.
 They may take some getting used to, but most patients say progressives are more comfortable and provide a clearer vision experience than bifocals or trifocals.

-The first thing you should do is visit your VSP doctor for a comprehensive eye exam.
+The first thing you should do is visit your VSP network doctor for a comprehensive eye exam.
 Your doctor will check your eyes for vision problems and other health conditions.
 If you do have presbyopia, your doctor will help you decide which lens is best for you.

 VSP offers more competitively-priced, cutting-edge progressive lenses than any other vision carrier in the industry.
-With the help of your VSP doctor, you're sure to find the right lens to help you see clearly again.
+With the help of your VSP network doctor, you're sure to find the right lens to help you see clearly again.